UnfoldedInc/deck.gl-native/README.md

 - No Base map support (e.g. Mapbox integration)
 - No Interactivity (event handling, picking etc)
 - No Extensive layer catalog
-- No etc etc etc
+- etc

 ## Supporting this Effort

-The ongoing port is led by Unfolded, Inc through funding provided by a customer and external contributions.
-At this stage, this is not an independenly resourced project set up to address feature requests.
+The ongoing port is led by [Unfolded, Inc](www.unfolded.ai), and currently relies heavily on initial funding provided by a customer as well as external contributions.
+At this stage, this is not an independenly resourced project.
+It does not have a maintenance plan and is not set up to address external feature requests.

-We would love to see this project grow into a living part of the main deck.gl project, potentially transferring this to a foundation/open governance setup.
+That said, our hope is to see this project quickly grow into a living part of the core deck.gl project.
+If this happens, Unfolded Inc, may consider transferring this to a foundation / open governance setup.

-However, at this stage additional work will happen only through direct engineering contributions or by providing additional funding.
+However, at this stage the project has yet to attain a sufficient level of completeness / critical mass.
+And additional work will happen only through direct engineering contributions or by providing additional funding.

 ## Setting up Development Environment